FAU-LAP/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_protocols.md

   <img src="img_16.png" width="49%" />
 </p>

-The green background of the `value` field tells you that CAMELS understands the entry as it expects to see a number (float) here.
-If you enter a value which CAMELS can not convert to float it will change the background to red (see image on the right).
+> The green background of the `value` field tells you that CAMELS understands the entry as it expects to see a number (float) here.\
+> &#9888; If you enter a value which CAMELS can not convert to float it will **change the background to red** (see image on the right).

 ### 1.2.2.
 Use Variables